mailslurp/.github/profile/README.md

 Email and SMS APIs for testing and application development.
 Create unlimited disposable or permanent email addresses and use real phone numbers to receive SMS verification events.
+Sign up for a [free account](https://app.mailslurp.com) or see the [documentation](https://docs.mailslurp.com) to get started.